topkecleon/otouto/README.md

 You may want to set: `admin`, your Telegram ID; `time_offset`, a positive or negative number, denoting the difference, in seconds, of your system clock to UTC; and `lang`, a lowercase, two-letter code representing your language.
 Some plugins are not enabled by default.
 If you wish to enable them, add them to the `plugins` table (before help.lua).

-Note that certain plugins, such as translate.lua and greetings.lua, will require privacy mode to be disabled.
-Additionally, some plugins may require or make use of various API keys.

 To start the bot, run `./launch.sh`.
 To stop the bot, send "/halt" from your admin account, and then Ctrl+C out of the loop.
 If you terminate the bot manually, you risk data loss.
 If you do not wish the bot to restart automatically, run it with `lua bot.lua`.

+Note that certain plugins, such as translate.lua and greetings.lua, will require privacy mode to be disabled.
+Additionally, some plugins may require or make use of various API keys:

  - weather.lua: [OpenWeatherMap](http://openweathermap.org) API key
  - lastfm.lua: [last.fm](http://last.fm) API key